Arcane Mage DPS Guide for the Mists of Pandaria

 - Living Bomb is the weakest of the trio for Arcane.

 - Frost Bomb does the best damage of the three on larger groups of 6 or more targets.
 It scales very poorly with Haste and doesn’t proc much in the way of Arc.
 Missiles.
+If you can get off a Ring of Frost right before FB detonates you will see some very nice numbers.

 - Invocation is perhaps the most difficult to use talent of this tier.
 It’s good is you have time to cast it and you don’t mind having less mana regeneration.
 Overall it’s the least interesting of this set.